 There are countries like Italy that are providing more flexibility in relation to online eSports tournaments with prizes in kind, introducing exemptions to the strict prize promotion regulations in case of international competitions and already introduced softer regulations for online eSports tournaments with cash winnings.

-This article was drafted together with the blogmaster of GamingTechLaw, Giulio Coraggio, and is part of a series of DLA Piper legal predictions on the main Intellectual Property and Technology issues of 2019 that you can review HERE.
+This article was drafted together with the blogmaster of GamingTechLaw, Giulio Coraggio, and is an excerpt from our book 2019 Intellectual Property and Technology Predictions.